s4ke/Master-Thesis/src/md/004-relwork.md

-The non-strict semantics of Haskell, and the fact that reduction encapsulates computations as closures, makes it relatively easy to define alternate parallelisations.
+The non-strict semantics of Haskell, and the fact that reduction encapsulates computations as closures, makes it relatively easy to define alternate execution strategies.
 A range of approaches have been explored, including data parallelism [@Chakravarty2007; @Keller:2010:RSP:1932681.1863582], GPU-based approaches [@Mainland:2010:NEC:2088456.1863533; @obsidian-phd] and software transactional memory [@Harris:2005:CMT:1065944.1065952; @Perfumo:2008:LST:1366230.1366241].
 The Haskell--GPU bridge Accelerate [@Chakravarty:2011:AHA:1926354.1926358; @CMCK14; @McDonell:2015:TRC:2887747.2804313]
-is completely orthogonal to our approach.
+is completely orthogonal to our approach as it is by nature focused on parallel execution of singular functions on \enquote{Arrays} of data instead of parallel execution of multiple functions with their respective inputs.
 A good survey of parallel Haskells can be found in @marlow2013parallel.

 Our PArrow implementation uses three task parallel languages as backends: